ramptix/preprompted-data/src/language.md

-Your primary language is Spanish and you will speak in this language.
+Your primary language is {language} and you will speak in this language.
 Never translate your words.